MTrillex/IMS-with-chatbot/README.md

 ## License

 This project is proprietary software developed by Trillex.

 ---

 ## Support

-For issues or questions, please refer to:
+For issues or questions, please contact me at avidabral530@gmail.com
-- Backend documentation: `InventoryMS/InventoryMS/HELP.md`
-- Chatbot integration guide: `InventoryMS/InventoryMS/CHATBOT_INTEGRATION_GUIDE.md`
-- Helper-AI documentation: `Helper-AI/README.md`